SYMPHONY UNDER THE STARS

 Gates Open 6:00 pm Concert Begins 7:30 pm

 Remember bell-bottom pants, flower power and smiley faces popping up everywhere?
 It was the ‘60s, of course.
 For everyone who was a part of the love generation – or for those who always wished they were – the 2017 “Symphony Under the Stars” will be revisiting those memorable years.
-In a large festive tent at Shelter Cove Community Park under the baton of John Morris Russell, patrons can enjoy the music of the ‘60’s, and dinner with friends.
+In a large festive tent at Shelter Cove Veterans Memorial Park under the baton of John Morris Russell, patrons can enjoy the music of the ‘60’s, and dinner with friends.
 Table groups use the concert themes to inspire costumes, table decorations and dinner menus as they compete for a variety of prizes.
 What a fun way to get into the spirit of this exciting evening!